High-Rise (film): Release

 Prior to production on the film, it was announced that StudioCanal and The Jokers would be distributing the film in the United Kingdom and France, respectively.
 In August 2015, it was announced that Soda Pictures would distribute the film in Canada.
 The film had its world première at the Toronto International Film Festival on 13 September 2015.
 It had its international premiere at the San Sebastian Film Festival on 21 September 2015.
 The film went onto screen at the London Film Festival on 9 October 2015, and the Torino Film Festival on 22 November 2015.
 Shortly after, it was announced Magnet Releasing had acquired the US distribution rights to the film.
 The film was released on 18 March 2016 in the United Kingdom.
 The film was released in the United States on 28 April 2016, with a day and date video on demand and theatrical limited release on 13 May 2016.

 The film failed to recoup its production costs.

 Critical response

 Tim Robey of The Telegraph awarded High-Rise 4 out of 5 stars, praising the brutality and dark comedy.
 IGN awarded it a score of 7.0 out of 10, saying "Enjoyably dark and disturbing adaptation of one of J.G.
 Ballard's best."
 Kate Wilson of Varsity gave the film a 5-star review, calling it a "masterpiece."
-In a review for Architects Journal, Laura Mark was impressed by the "fantastic" visuals but noted that it lacked plot.
+In a review for Architects' Journal, Laura Mark was impressed by the "fantastic" visuals but noted that it lacked plot.
 Mark also stated that the dystopia portrayed reflected current concerns regarding gentrification and division.
+Others have noted the film's nostalgia for 1970s aesthetics.